 The Malawian National AIDS Commission’s (NAC) 2013 Modes of Transmission (MoT) study, the most recent available, found unprotected heterosexual sex between married/co-habiting partners accounts for 67% of all new HIV infections in Malawi while unprotected casual heterosexual sex accounts for 12%.8 Beyond this, there are several key populations that are increasingly vulnerable to HIV infection.

 Women and HIV in Malawi

 HIV disproportionately affects women in comparison to men in Malawi.
-The 2010 Malawi Demographic and Health Survey found that HIV prevalence among women was 12.9% compared to 8.1% HIV prevalence among Malawian men.3 This disparity is especially prominent among young people, with 3.7% of 15-17 year old women living with HIV in comparison to 0.4% of their male counterparts.10
+A national assessment of the impact of HIV on the population, carried out by the Malawian Ministry of Health in 2015-2016, found HIV prevalence among adult women (aged 15-64) to be 12.8%, compared to 8.2% among Malawian adult men.9 This disparity is especially prominent among young people, with 3.7% of young women aged 15-17 living with HIV compared to 0.4% of their male counterparts.10

 Young people and HIV in Malawi